 During his wardenship John Huntington undertakes the building of the Quire, or chancel, at his own expense.
 In 1440 the carved screen to the Lady Chapel is completed.

-James Stanley becomes Warden of the Collegiate Church.
-His eldest brother, Sir Thomas Stanley, marries Lady Margaret Beaufort, mother of Henry Tudor.
+His eldest brother, Sir Thomas Stanley, marries Lady Margaret Beaufort, mother of Henry Tudor

-Work on the St John the Baptist Chapel, endowed by James Stanley, Bishop of Ely, is begun.
-The building was a joint venture with his son John in thanksgiving for the latter’s safe return from Flodden Field.
+1513: work commences on the St John the Baptist chapel (now the Regimental Chapel), endowed by James Stanley, Bishop of Ely.
+The building was a joint venture with his son John in thanksgiving for the latter’s safe return from and knighted after his part in the Battle from Flodden Field.

 James Stanley dies.
 A small chapel, the Ely Chapel is built adjacent to the St John the Baptist Chapel to hold his grey, marble tomb.

 Henry VIII undertakes an inventory of all the goods in the ancient churches.

 1547, 9 July: Manchester College is dissolved by King Edward VI under the Second Abolition of Chantries Act and the land sold to Edward Stanley, Third Earl of Derby.